ReactiveX/RxSwift/README.md

     >- disposeBag.addDisposable
 ```

-Can't get any simpler then this.
-There are more examples in the repository so feel free to check them out.
+Can't get any simpler than this.
+There are more examples in the repository, so feel free to check them out.

-They include examples how to use it in the context of MVVM pattern of without it.
+They include examples on how to use it in the context of MVVM pattern or without it.

 ## RxSwift supported operators

-In some cases there are multiple aliases for the same operator because on different platforms / implementations the same operation is sometimes called differently.
-Sometimes this is because historical reasons, sometimes because of reserved laguage keywords.
+In some cases there are multiple aliases for the same operator, because on different platforms / implementations, the same operation is sometimes called differently.
+Sometimes this is because historical reasons, sometimes because of reserved language keywords.

 When lacking a strong community consensus, RxSwift will usually include multiple aliases.